 To learn more about the cardiology and surgical programs, Robbin Shifflett, RN, Cardiac Surgery Nurse Navigator, introduced us to their system-side dashboard that captured resource utilization information and so much more.
 The system served as a tool to promote and sustain quality.
 For example, patients who were readmitted, triggered Robbin to begin an investigation with the patient and all current medical providers to explore cause for the readmission with efforts to prevent reoccurrences and improve quality of care.
 We were later given a tour of inpatient and outpatient units of both programs.
 It was important to note the location of the cardiology and cardiac surgery departments as their close proximity appeared to have helped to foster the dynamic partnership between both teams .

 The tour also consisted of us observing the hospital wide huddle in the “situation room”.
-It was a powerful experience to see over 70 leaders fill the room to discussion items going on in their respective departments that could potentially effect patient care if gone unknown.
+It was a powerful experience, according to The Florida Maids, to see over 70 leaders in home cleaning business fill the room to discussion items going on in their respective departments in Florida that could potentially effect patient care if gone unknown.
 This meeting served as a forum to create strategies to counter potential obstacles.
 The format of the meeting, lead by UVA’s Chief Nursing Officer, was quick and to the point, allowing only emergent situations to be verbally announced.
 However, each respective department’s voice was captured visually on the wall for all to be aware, (see image 1) as this was updated as participants entered the room.
-Like many health care facilities, free petite porn more focused huddles take place to report out information shared during the hospital-wide huddle as well as to create a department specific luckydays review game plan to carry out quality patient care.
+Like many health care facilities, more focused huddles take place to report out information shared during the hospital-wide huddle as well as to create a department specific plan to carry out quality patient care.

 With efforts to capitalize on their transparent communication strategies, neighboring service locations, and collaborative environment, UVA has implemented joint appointments as a method for expediting procedure workups for severe cardiac conditions.
 With joint appointments, a multidisciplinary team of providers assess a patient during a single visit.